ThemeFuse/Unyson-Documentation/extension/shortcodes/index.rst

 Creating a new shortcode
 ------------------------
-If :ref:`overriding <overriding-shortcodes>` a built-in shortcode does not suit your needs then you might want to create a new shortcode.
+If :ref:`overwriting <overwriting-shortcodes>` a built-in shortcode does not suit your needs then you might want to create a new shortcode.
 For that you will first have to decide where to place it:

 * If you are developing a :doc:`unyson extension </extensions/create-extension>` and you want to offer some functionality from the extension via a shortcode you should create the it at ``framework-customizations/extensions/{your-extension}/shortcodes/{your-shortcode}``.
 One such example from the built-in extensions is the slider extension and it's shortcode.